Adjust your accessibility

 • Reason for closing the demat account.

-• Fill in the delivery instruction slip (DIS) to transfer the remaining securities held in the account to another demat account.
+• Fill the delivery instruction slip (DIS) to transfer the remaining securities to another demat account.

 • Get the target DP’s original client master list (CML).
-Also, get the relevant stamp, signature, and logo.
+Also, get the relevant stamp, signature and logo.

-Remember the following points before closing your demat account:
+Things to note for closing a demat account Remember the following points before closing your demat account:

 India has two national depositories: